ltelab/disdrodb/docs/source/data.rst

 Add new stations raw data to the DISDRODB archive (using Zenodo)
 -----------------------------------------------------------------

-We provide users with a code to upload their station’s raw data to Zenodo.
+We provide users with a code to upload their station’s raw data to `Zenodo <https://zenodo.org/>`_.

 .. code:: bash